Mike Elston (American football coach)

 Mike Elston (born November 1, 1974) is an American football coach and former player who is currently the defensive line coach for the Los Angeles Chargers of the National Football League (NFL).
 Elston was the defensive line coach for the University of Michigan.

 Coaching career

 After his playing career as an outside linebacker at Michigan, Elston began his coaching career at his alma mater, the University of Michigan.
 Elston began his coaching career as a student assistant coach during the 1997 season.
-In 1998, Elston stepped into a video internship role in 1998 and then began assisting with the development of outside linebackers as a graduate assistant during the 1999 and 2000 seasons.
+In 1998, Elston stepped into a video internship role.
+He then began assisting with the development of outside linebackers as a graduate assistant during the 1999 and 2000 seasons.

 Eastern Michigan

 Elston left his alma mater to become the defensive ends coach at Eastern Michigan University in 2001.
 In 2002, Elston became the defensive line coach and acted as a recruiting coordinator in 2002 and 2003.

 Central Michigan

 In 2004, Elston left Eastern Michigan and joined the Central Michigan University coaching staff to become the defensive line coach.
 In 2005, he was elevated to co-defensive coordinator and continued his defensive line coaching responsibilities.
 In 2006, Elston became the special teams coordinator and linebackers coach.